photoprism/photoprism/docker/examples/cloud/digitalocean/README.md

 ```

 Note the first request may still fail while Traefik gets and installs the new certificate.
 Try again after 30 seconds.

+## System Requirements ##

+We recommend hosting PhotoPrism on a server with at least 2 cores and 4 GB of memory.
+Indexing and searching may be slow on smaller Droplets, depending on how many and what types of files you upload.